What are the Impacts of Machine Learning in Accounting?

 Cloud accounting software with machine learning ability, for example, can automate bank reconciliations, tax calculations, invoicing, accounts payables, and reports.
 As a result, they can save hours of manual data input and calculation.

-Businesses undergoing digital transformation can also expect positive returns.
-As the report from the McKinsey Global Institute stated, early adopters from the financial services sector with proactive AI strategies have higher profit margins compared to their counterparts,
+Moreover, businesses undergoing digital transformation can also expect positive returns.
+As the discussion paper from the McKinsey Global Institute stated, early adopters from the financial services sector with proactive AI strategies have higher profit margins compared to their counterparts.

 Impacts of machine learning in accounting